Scientific evidence

 Final report from a prospective study assessing the impacy of 31-GEP testing results on clinical management decisions including changes in imaging, laboratory work, and frequency of office visits.
 Outcomes data included.

-Author: Dillon LD, et al.
+Author: Dillon L, et al.

 Publication: Current Medical Research and Opinion